Skip to content

 IPsec tunnels

 For IPsec tunnels, the value you need to specify depends on how your network is set up.
-The MSS clamping value will be lower than for GRE tunnels, however, since the physical interface will see IPsec-encrypted packets, not TCP packets, and MSS clamping will not apply to those.
+The MSS clamping value is lower than for GRE tunnels because the physical interface sees IPsec-encrypted packets, not TCP packets, and MSS clamping does not apply to those.

 • Magic Transit ingress-only traffic (DSR):

-• On your edge router transit ports: TCP MSS clamp should be 1,360 bytes maximum.
+• On your edge router transit ports: Set the TCP MSS clamp to 1,436 bytes maximum.

 • Magic Transit ingress + egress traffic:

 • On your edge router: Apply this on your Magic Transit IPsec tunnel internal interface (that is, where the Magic Transit egress traffic will traverse).
-This may be done automatically once the tunnel is configured but it depends on your devices.
-TCP MSS clamp should be 1,360 bytes maximum.
+Your devices may do this automatically once the tunnel is configured, but it depends on your devices.
+Set the TCP MSS clamp to 1,360 bytes maximum.